evgkul/evgkulslualibs/README.md

 # justluatools
-Just a bunch of libraries written in lua, written or found by me for my projects What is here:
+Just a bunch of libraries written in lua, written or found by me for my projects
+Installing: just clone this repository in your package.path (with keeping it's name) What is here:
 * **utf8_validator**
 	It is a validator of utf8, found in internet and optimized(but now it looks REALLY ugly, don't like it-use original version)